December 12th, 2026

 You must LEAVE aid stations by cutoff.
 If cutoff is 9am, you must be moving and on course by 9:01am or you are out.

-If you clear the last aid station by cutoff but finish after cutoff, we still count that as a finish.
+If you clear the last aid station but finish after cutoff, we still count that as a finish.
 And hope you come back to finish under cutoff next year ;-)

 • 100 Mile Runners Only